Draw the Line Between Flat and Fabulous

 Flexibility as an Asset

 A concept that can easily morph offers the flexibility of service and a convenient method to face the unpredictable – like the New Normal pandemic rules, for instance.
-Not only that such an interior can look good even while working with a 50% capacity limit – but it also allows shifting concepts for more entertainment, incorporating diverse pop-up events such as cooking classes or live presentations.
+Not only that such an interior can look good even while working with a 50% capacity limit.
+Also brings an opportunity to shifting concepts for more entertainment, incorporating diverse pop-up events such as cooking classes or live presentations.
 In addition, it makes changing the purpose of the venue, if necessary, possible with minimal interventions.

 Offering multiple dining areas and providing the choice of the atmosphere within the same venue is another interesting approach that talks to multiple audiences at once.
 Still, while the spatial layouts might differ, the service, all functional segments, and decoration concepts must work together seamlessly.